 New domestic students can set their email address when accepting their offer.
 New international students can set their email address when activating their Murdoch account.

 Current students can maintain their email address through MyInfo.

 Students can access their Murdoch email account using a web-based email interface via:

-To login, students will need their Murdoch Username (Student Number) and Murdoch Password, the same as is required for access to MyInfo.
+To log in, students will need their Murdoch Username (Student Number) and Murdoch Password, the same as is required to access MyInfo.